new genuary: introducing sophie green | look | i-D

 Who is the photographer whose work you most admire?

-Harry Gruyeart is a pure, original visionary - the colour, his compositions, the layers and texture in his work - I just can't get enough.
-I adore Albert Elms work too - I just love the oddness he finds in the ordinary.
+Harry Gruyeart is a pure, original visionary — the color, his compositions, the layers, and texture in his work.
+I just can't get enough.
+I adore Albert Elms's work too; I just love the oddness he finds in the ordinary.

 Where in the world would you most like to photograph?